About Carpal Tunnel Syndrome

 Treatment may vary depending on the diagnosis.
 Treatment may include chiropractic adjustments, acupuncture, massage therapy and possibly physical therapy.
 X-rays or other diagnostic tests may be necessary to determine the best care for your condition.
 Proper posture and movement as instructed by your chiropractor can help prevent recurrences.

-The Doctors of Chiropractic at ADIO Chiropractic Center can help you determine what is causing your pain and the best steps to alleviate your symptoms.
+We can help you determine what is causing your pain and the best steps to alleviate your symptoms.

 Causes of Carpal Tunnel

-Carpal tunnel syndrome is caused by repetitive motion, such as typing, or completing repetitive motions with the hands like assembly line work.
+Carpal Tunnel Syndrome is caused by repetitive motion, such as typing, or completing repetitive motions with the hands like assembly line work.
 These actions may cause pain and injury over time.

 Chiropractic Care for Carpal Tunnel